parcio/julea/doc/flamegraphs.md

 ### Fold stack traces

 If you want to use Brandan Gregg's FlameGraph script you need to fold the generated stack traces.
-Though Speedscope, theoretically, does  not require this step it is benefical for the performance the tool.
+Though Speedscope, theoretically, does  not require this step it is benefical for the performance of the tool.
 Since Linux 4.5, perf can generate folded stack traces.
 However the script from Brendan Gregg produces better color mappings in Speedscope.